-Minors (under age 18) traveling internationally without both parents may be required to present a Letter of Consent signed by any/all non-traveling parents.
-Please visit the U.S. Department of State website at http://travel.state.gov for country-specific information.
+Minors (under age 18) traveling internationally without one or both parents may be required to present a letter of consent signed by any/all non-traveling parents.
+Please visit the U.S. Department of State website at http://travel.state.gov "This indicates a link to an external site that may not meet accessibility guidelines." for country-specific information.

 A Letter of Consent must be provided by all non-traveling parents/legal guardians.
 Proof of sole custody or emancipation may be required if consent of both parents/guardians is not provided.

 Letter of consent must be notarized in Mexico, or notarized and bear either an Apostille or legal certification from the country of issue.

 Letter of consent must be in Spanish or include Spanish translation.

 The letter of consent must include the following information: